SlicerDMRI/ORG-Atlases/README.md

 # org-atlases
 O'Donnell Research Group (ORG) Fiber Clustering White Matter Atlases

+This Github repository provides an anatomically curated white matter atlas to enable consistent white matter tract parcellation across different populations (Zhang, et al, 2018).
+The  atlas is provided by the O’Donnell Research Group (ORG).
+For more information, please see the videos, links, and related introductions at http://dmri.slicer.org/atlases in [SlicerDMRI](http://dmri.slicer.org).

 Two atlases are available to be downloaded, including 'ORG-800FC-100HCP' and 'ORG-2000FC-100HCP'.
 The first one is an anatomically curated atlas including 800 fiber clusters (see blow for a list of annotated tracts in the atlas), and the second one is an uncurated atlas including 2000 fiber clusters.

 **Please cite the following papers for using the atlases:**